fv3rdugo/opensource.guide/_articles/best-practices.md

 <aside markdown="1" class="pquote">
   <img src="https://avatars.githubusercontent.com/krausefx?s=180" class="pquote-avatar" alt="avatar">
-  The key to handle support for large-scale open source projects is to keep issues moving.
+  The key to handling support for large-scale open source projects is to keep issues moving.
 Try to avoid having issues stall.
 If you're an iOS developer you know how frustrating it can be to submit radars.
 You might hear back 2 years later, and are told to try again with the latest version of iOS.
   <p markdown="1" class="pquote-credit">
 — @KrauseFx, ["Scaling open source communities"](https://krausefx.com/blog/scaling-open-source-communities)
   </p>